PayFabric/Portal/PayFabric/Sections/Payment Receipt.md

 ### Body
 Setup the email template.
 PayFabric support to setup seperate email templates for different transaction types and different tender types.
 The textboxes accepts html tags.
 PayFabric automatically setup a simple email template as below, you can preivew the email template by clicking the "preview" button on the right bottom corner of each textbox.

+### Save to All Templates
+This button will save the current email receipt template body to all other transaction types for current device.

 ### Template Parameters
 Following parameters are able to be embeded into email templates.
 At the moment of sending a receipt, these parameters are going to be replaced by the actual values.